Neonnaut/lexifer/README.md

 I hope to add additional functionality and features to my fork of it and make the code more accessable and documented, and of course get rid of some bugs I found.

+# Platform specific settings for displaying results

+## Linux/Unix

+Just make sure you have Unicode enabled on your terminal.
+For xterms, You can CTRL-Mouse3 and select UTF-8 Fonts as well as Encoding to enable this.
+The options '-u8 -wc' to xterm should do this for you.

+Fiddle with your editor's preferences to make it use Unicode.

+Use the command 'lexifer' or 'lexifer.py' as you see fit.

+## OSX (_cough_, excuse me, macOS)

+Open the Terminal.
+In preferences, go to Profiles.
+With the active profile, go to "Advanced" and make sure the Text encoding option (near the bottom) is set to "Unicode (UTF-8)".

+If you use X11, see the Linux/Unix notes above.

+Use the command 'lexifer' or 'lexifer.py' as you see fit.

+## Windows

+First, you need to make your command terminal use Unicode:

+- Open cmd window
+- right-click top left corner and click "Properties"
+- click the "Font" tab
+- click NSimSun font
+- in cmd window, type "chcp 65001" to change the encoding to UTF-7/8

 # Generating words

 - Change the dict in the settings.py file to what you want and run lexifer-run as a module, e.g: `python lexifer.run`